+,

-Check all the orders that you want a judge to make (order).
+Che ck all the orders that you want a judge to make (order).

-(10) \Box Order to Not Abuse
+10) [☐ Order to Not Abuse

-I ask the judge to order the person in (2) to not do the following things to me or anyone listed in (8):
+I ask the judge to order the person in 2 to not do the following things to me or anyone listed in 8 :

-Harass, attack, strike, threaten, assault (sexually or otherwise), hit, follow, stalk, molest, destroy personal property, keep under surveillance, impersonate (on the internet, electronically, or otherwise), block movements, annoy by phone or other electronic means (including repeatedly contact), or disturb the peace.
-(For more information on what "disturbing the peace" means, read form DV-500-INFO, Can A Domestic Violence Restraining Order Help Me?)
+] Harass, attack, strike, threaten, assault (sexually or otherwise), hit, follow, stalk, molest, destroy personal property, keep under surveillance, impersonate (on the internet, electronically, or otherwise), block movements, annoy by phone or other electronic means (including repeatedly contact), or disturb the peace.
+(For more information on what "disturbing the peace" means, read form DV-500-INFO , Can A Domestic Violence Restraining Order Help Me?)

-□ No-Contact Order
+11) [□ No-Contact Order

-I ask the judge to order the person in (2) to not contact me or anyone listed in (8).
+I ask the judge to order the person in 2 to not contact me or anyone listed in 8 .

+12) [□ Stay-Away Order

+a.
+I ask the judge to order the person in 2 to stay away from (check all that apply):

+☐ Me. ☐ My school.

+☐ My home. ☐ Each person in 8 .